 - Inflammation of parts of the eye, which can cause blindness

-- Delays in ability to use muscles (motor) and other development
+- Delays in ability to use muscles (motor) and in other areas of development

 - Too much fluid in the brain (hydrocephalus)